aws-solutions/media-insights-on-aws/README.md

 # Limits

-This preview version of MIE can support workflows on short videos up to 4 minutes in duration.
+This preview version of MIE can support workflows on videos up to 120 minutes in duration.

 # Architecture Overview